- 79% of Black women report having to change their behavior at work to make others comfortable. [1]

 Ever feel like you're constantly having to prove yourself?
 You're not alone.

-Patricia Jaggernauth's story at CP24 - her powerful question "How come I'm always good enough to fill in but never good enough to invest in?" strikes a chord that many Black women know all too well.
+Black women often find themselves playing this exhausting game of "twice as good for half the recognition."
+Take Patricia Jaggernauth's story at CP24 - her powerful question "How come I'm always good enough to fill in but never good enough to invest in?" strikes a chord that many Black women know all too well.

 The mental load is heavy: navigating microaggressions at work, pushing against stereotypes, and still showing up with excellence every day.
 Despite being among the most educated groups, the return on that investment often doesn't match the effort.
 It's like running a marathon on an uphill track while everyone else gets the flat route.